AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - bool
       -
       - No
-      - optional argument to hide the sensor visualization.
+      - argument to hide the sensor visualization.
 Default value is ``False``
     * - ``size``
       - double
       - m
       - No
-      - (Optional) Value of 0 (protobuffer default) to show HUD at viz default size
+      - Value of 0 (protobuffer default) to show HUD at viz default size
     * - ``label``
       - string
       -
       - No
-      - (Optional) string to display on sensor label
+      - string to display on sensor label
     * - ``color``
       - vector<int>
       -
       - No
-      - (Optional) Send desired RGBA as values between 0 and 255, multiple colors can be populated in this field and will be assigned to the additional mode (Modes 0 and 1 will use the 0th color, Mode 2 will use the color indexed to 1, etc.  If the mode number exceeds the number of colors provided then the default color is used again.
+      - Send desired RGBA as values between 0 and 255, multiple colors can be populated in this field and will be assigned to the additional mode (Modes 0 and 1 will use the 0th color, Mode 2 will use the color indexed to 1, etc.  If the mode number exceeds the number of colors provided then the default color is used again.
+    * - ``genericSensorCmd``
+      - int
+      -
+      - No
+      - set the sensor command state from python.
+Note that this value is replaced with the value from the sensor cmd input message if such an input message is provided.
+    * - ``genericSensorCmdInMsg``
+      - ReadFunctor<DeviceCmdMsgPayload>
+      -
+      - No
+      - sensor cmd input message

 Thus, to setup a sensor that uses red to display the location, orientation and status, you could use::